ParallelMaths/parallel/pages/8-31-floppy-pizza.md

 * [x] 13
 {.col-5}

+^^^ hint id=3_1
+He could pick out a watermelon, then a vanilla, then a butter popcorn.
+He would have done it in 3 picks.
+Wouldn’t that be lucky!
+But what would be the most unlucky way to pick out the jellybeans, picking lots and lots but still not seeing all three flavours.
+^^^

+^^^ hint id=3_2
+It would be very unlucky indeed if he had picked out all the watermelon jellybeans first.
+He’d have picked out 8 jellybeans and only have one flavour.
+What if his luck is still down, and he picks out all of the vanilla next?
+^^^

 ---

 If Matt takes 12 jellybeans then he will have taken at least one of each flavour unless he takes all 8 watermelon jellybeans and either all 4 vanilla jellybeans or all 4 butter popcorn jellybeans.